Hi, I’m Ray, and I’m here to tell you about the Siege of Chandax.

-The Arab presence on Crete was pretty much intolerable for the Byzantines.
+The Arab presence on Crete was for the most part intolerable for the Byzantines.
 While their empire had been greatly diminished by the Arab conquests on the mainland, the Byzantines had retained their control over the Aegean and its shipping lanes.
 Now that control was threatened.
 The Cretans were pretty good sailers and became pretty good pirates, attacking and raiding Byzantine ships and ports all over the eastern Mediterranean.
-They were also more than happy to allow Abbasid/Tulunid fleets to use Crete as a staging point for their own assaults on the Byzantines.
+They were also more than happy to allow Abbasid and/or Tulunid fleets to use Crete as a staging point for their own assaults on the Byzantines.
 And so there are numerous failed Byzantine attempts to regain the island.
-There was an effort in the 830s that failed, one in the 840s that almost succeeded, another failure in the 860s, and…well, you get the idea.
+There was an effort in the 830s that failed, one in the 840s that almost succeeded, another failure in the 860s, and…you get the idea.
 The Byzantines also reorganized their navy to deal with the Cretan raiders more effectively, but that had, at best, mixed results.
 There were periods when the Byzantines were able to somewhat contain the Cretan threat, and then there were periods–like in 904 when a fleet that had staged out of Crete sacked Thessalonica–when the Cretan threat got very much out of control.

-Yet another failed expedition in 949 seems to have angered the Byzantines enough to try again right away.
+Yet another failed expedition to retake the island in 949 seems to have angered the Byzantines enough to try again right away.
 So the Emperor Constantine VII began preparing for another attempt, and when he died in 959 his son, Romanos II, continued those preparations.
 He appointed the future Emperor Nikephoros II Phokas, who at this point was just the very successful general Nikephoros Phokas, to lead the expedition.
-Owing to a lull in Byzantine geopolitics brought on by a rare coincidence–Constantinople for once had simultaneous peace treaties running with both the mainland Arabs and the Bulgarians–Nikephoros was able to amass a very large force for this invasion–it was probably around 50,000 men, which was considerably larger than what had been put together for all those previous assaults.
+Owing to a lull in Byzantine geopolitics brought on by a rare coincidence–Constantinople for once had simultaneous peace treaties running with both the mainland Arabs and the Bulgarians–Nikephoros was able to amass a very large force for this invasion.
+He led an army of probably around 50,000 men, which was almost certainly the largest force the Byzantines had ever sent on one of these expeditions.